 Tools like these help both the patients and the doctors.
 The appointments can be booked in just a few clicks, while the clinicians can easily manage their schedules and reduce the number of no-shows.

-Health monitoring software
+Health monitoring apps

-Of course, healthcare doesn’t end right after doctor appointment.
+Of course, healthcare doesn’t end right after a doctor appointment.
 The user needs to follow the recommendations, and here’s where health monitoring software comes in handy.

 Together with Vheda Health, a Maryland-based software development company, we’ve created a mobile app for people with chronic diseases: